LukaszJedrasiak/newsletter--jamstack/footer.md

 ---
-Hey there!
-I wanted to let you know about my weekly newsletter for jamstack and front-end web developers.
-So if you're interested in those topics, please feel free to subscribe to get all my posts.
-Click the link below to subscribe and receive all my posts on jamstack and front-end web development!
+This post comes from my weekly newsletter for jamstack enthusiasts and front-end developers.
+So if you're interested in those topics, please feel free to subscribe.
+Click the link below to read all previous issues.
+You don't have to enter your e-mail address.

 https://www.linkedin.com/newsletters/6980455830366109697/